emu-wg/teap-errata/section-4-2-13.md

    final Result TLV exchange, regardless of whether there is an inner EAP method authentication or not.
-It MUST be included with each successful Intermediate-Result TLV to perform cryptographic binding after each EAP authenticaiton or basic password method, before proceeding with another authentication exchange.
+It MUST be included with each successful Intermediate-Result TLV to perform cryptographic binding after each EAP authentication or basic password method, before proceeding with another authentication exchange.
 If no MSK or EMSK has been generated and a Crypto-Binding TLS is required then the MSK Compound MAC field contains the MAC using keys generated according